 - Amount of RAM (memory)

-- Whether it met the minimum system requirements for critical business software or new operating systems (like the upcoming release of Windows 11 for instance)
+- Whether it met the minimum system requirements for critical business software or new operating systems (such as an upgrade to Windows Professional to allow logging in with their Microsoft 365 account or PIN)

 - Whether productivity of the user is impacted